Wrongful Termination in California

 If the selection to terminate the employee became motivated through any of those factors, even if best partially, the termination is illegal under the law.
 In such instances, the wronged worker may file a wrongful termination case.

-In addition to these factors, wrongful termination occurs while an employee is terminated because the employee exercised his or her employee rights.
-Common examples whilst this occurs are while an employee is terminated because of pregnancy, maternity leave or reporting sexual harassment.
+In addition to these factors, wrongful termination occurs when an employee is terminated because the employee exercised his or her employee's rights.
+Common examples whilst this occurs are when an employee is terminated because of pregnancy, maternity leave, or reporting sexual harassment.

-Additionally, it's illegal to terminate an employee due to the fact he or she suggested the company's illegal behavior or unlawful and hazardous working situations to authorities (also known as “whistleblowing”).
+Additionally, it's illegal to terminate an employee because he or she suggested the company's illegal behavior or unlawful and hazardous working situations to authorities (also known as “whistleblowing”).

-Employees that feel they are victims of wrongful termination in Los Angeles have the right to seek compensation by filing a lawsuit against their former employers.
+Employees that feel they are victims of wrongful termination in California have the right to seek compensation by filing a lawsuit against their former employers.
 Under the law, wronged employees might also recover monetary damages, such as lack of past and destiny wages and benefits.
 In addition, emotional damages can be recovered.
-If the company’s behavior is specifically malicious or reprehensible, punitive damages can be presented as well.
+If the company’s behavior is malicious or reprehensible, punitive damages can also be presented.

 The outcome of a wrongful termination lawsuit regularly depends on the facts surrounding the termination of employment.
-Consequently, it's vital to consult with an skilled and more importantly, pre-screened California employment attorney so he or she can help you assess your legal options and possible avenues to seek compensation.
+Consequently, it's vital to consult with a skilled and, more importantly, pre-screened California Employment Attorney so he or she can help you assess your legal options and possible avenues to seek compensation.